 Title III focuses on improving the energy efficiency of existing buildings.
 In short, this section of the law requires that existing buildings demonstrate a minimum level of energy efficiency to meet the Building Energy Performance Standards (BEPS).
 Buildings will demonstrate compliance with the performance standards by tracking annual energy consumption through the established Energy Benchmarking program.
 Buildings that perform below the median baseline established by DC’s Department of Energy and Environment (DOEE) will then need to demonstrate improvement or face financial fines.

 Due to the District’s unique status as a city/state, 74% of all greenhouse gas emissions in the city are attributed to buildings.
 This is much higher than the national average, which is around 40%.
 Since buildings represent such a large percentage of energy consumption and emissions in DC, all buildings will need to see energy consumption reductions for the city to meet its greenhouse gas reduction targets.

 How do the Building Energy Performance Standards (BEPS) work?

 The BEPS program will utilize data gathered through the existing Energy Benchmarking program to establish a median performance standard every five years.
-The performance standard will be based on ENERGY STAR ratings for each building type.
-If a building’s rating is above the established standard, it will pass and be evaluated again during the next five-year period.
+The performance standard will be based on ENERGY STAR scores for each building type.
+If a building’s rating is above the established median, it will pass and be evaluated again during the next five-year period.
 Buildings that perform below the median standard will need to take immediate action to reduce energy consumption.
 Buildings can comply by either:

 - Demonstrating a 20% reduction in energy use intensity (EUI) over a 5-year period; or